KristopherGit/Module-11-Challenge/README.md

 4.)
 Step 4: A time series model that analyzes & forecasts patterns in the hourly search data is then created.
 A Prophet model is first instantiated with the Google Search data set to said model.
 Estimations/predictions are made with the model framework & the forecast is then plotted in order to predict the near-term popularity of MercadoLibre.
 (See Figure 9).
 Individual time series components of the model are also produced for analysis.
 (See Figure 10)
 <br>
 <br>
 5.)
 Step 5: The next portion of the program involves assisting the finance group with forecasting the total sales for the next quarter in order to give some guidance in terms of budget planning and to guide expectations for company investors.
 Here, historical sales revenue (in millions USD) is read in as a dataframe and then applied to another instantiated Prophet model in order to forecast future probable trends.
+(See Figure 11 & 12)
 <br>
 <br>
-7.)

 ## Data Analysis Results and Observations

-### <u>MercadoLibre - Google Search Trend data for the month of May 2020</u>
+### <u>MercadoLibre - Google Search Trend Data for the Month of May 2020</u>

 <br>